MahnazHabibi/BreastCancer/README.md

-BreastCancer

-A Novel Machine Learning Method for Mutational Analysis to Identifying Driver Genes in Breast Cancer
+# A Novel Machine Learning Method for Mutational Analysis to Identifying Driver Genes in Breast Cancer

-Description:

-This repository contains the data and MATLAB code for the "Identifying driver genes associated with breast cancer with machine learning algorithms":
+> Description: This repository contains the data and MATLAB code for the "Identifying driver genes associated with breast cancer with machine learning algorithms".

-Data set:
+**Data set:**

 File "Benchmark.xlsx" contains a list of driver genes as benchmark sets.

-Algorithms:
+**Algorithms:**

 File "Feature_Matrix.m" is the MATLAB script to calculate topological and biological features for mutated genes.